ForEvolve/forevolve.github.io/_posts/en/2018-07-02-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1.md

 > At the day of the writing, the `Static Website` option is in `Preview`.

-{% include jekyll-vsts-azure/toc.md currentIndex=1 %}
+{% include jekyll-vsts-azure/toc.md currentIndex=0 %}

 ## Difference with GitHub Pages (pros and cons)

 For those who don't know, GitHub has an offering that is called [GitHub Pages](https://pages.github.com/).
 GitHub Pages allows a GitHub user to deploy a Jekyll website from a git repository.
-Then GitHub builds and deploys the Jekyll static website automatically for you.
+Then GitHub builds, deploys and hosts the Jekyll static website automatically for you.

 In this article, we will recreate that exact pipeline, but we will use different tools to do so.